oVirt/ovirt-site/source/feature/foremanintegration.html.md

 **API Design** No changes in the API.
 The external provider's hosts will be shown only in the UI.

 *   Engine/Backend/DB
+    -   Adding the provider DB/engine/UI and etc. is covered in another feature, <http://www.ovirt.org/Features/Detailed_Quantum_Integration>.
+    -   Additional changes:

-Adding the provider DB/engine/UI and etc. is covered in another feature, <http://www.ovirt.org/Features/Detailed_Quantum_Integration>.
-Additional changes: 1.
-Adding a host provider interface, with implementation for Foreman 2.
-The host provider will currently support listing hosts, filtered listing of hosts (we might add in the future a textbox in the add-host-dialog to support freetext search criteria), and testing connection (useful in the add provider dialog).
-3. Adding a query to get a provider by type (to get all the foreman providers) 4.
-Adding a query to get all provider hosts
+        -   Adding a host provider interface, with implementation for Foreman
+        -   The host provider will currently support listing hosts, filtered listing of hosts (we might add in the future a textbox in the add-host-dialog to support freetext search criteria), and testing connection (useful in the add provider dialog).

-### Required Changes

-*   UI
-*   REST API
-*   Engine/Backend/Db
+        -   Adding a query to get a provider by type (to get all the foreman providers)
+        -   Adding a query to get all provider hosts

 ### Benefit to oVirt

+*   Better integration with external host providers, that will ease the work for the administrator
+*   Providing an interface that other host providers can implement, to add their own properties and logic

 ### Dependencies / Related Features

 Related features:

+*   Network provider feature - the network provider feature introduces the Provider entity, which is used by this feature

 ### Documentation / External References